Blog>Cost Guides>How much does Japanese knotweed removal cost?

 Sifting and screening

-Sifting and screening is when the knotweed-infested soil is dug out and screened (both mechanically and manually) to remove any traces of the weed.
-The waste is then taken to landfill, while the non-infested soil can be used elsewhere on a development.
+Sifting and screening is when the knotweed-infested soil gets dug out and screened (both mechanically and manually) to remove any traces of the weed.

-Soil screening can be a sustainable and cost-effective solution for removing Japanese knotweed, but it’s not a one-off treatment.
-It’s always possible that a small trace of knotweed slips through the net, so it should be used in conjunction with other removal methods.
+It's always possible that a small trace of knotweed slips through the net, so you shouldn't use it in conjunction with other removal methods.

 Excavation and root barriers

-In this method of Japanese knotweed removal, professionals are able to reduce the levels of contamination through excavation, before using root barriers to prevent the knotweed infestation from spreading (for example into neighbouring gardens).
-This reduces the amount of waste that has to be carried off-site to landfill.
+In this method of Japanese knotweed removal, professionals can reduce the levels of contamination through excavation, before using root barriers to prevent the knotweed infestation from spreading (for example, into neighbouring gardens).

 Excavation and on-site relocation with ongoing herbicide treatment